iwmspy/SVR-PK/README.md

 python build_model.py -c [your_config_file].json
 ```

-If you have your own dataset, you can inplement modeling by following script.
+If you have your own dataset, you can run as follows.

 ```
 python rm_main.py -c [your_config_file].json